What kinds of animals will you bring?

 What time of day can I request a program?

-We offer programming seven days a week, based on staff availability.
+We offer programming Monday through Saturday, based on staff availability.
 How early or late we can offer programming depends on your location.
-We cannot start a program before 8:00am, and the program must end by 9:00pm.
+We cannot start a program before 9:00am, and the program must end by 2:00pm.

 When will you arrive?

-Naturalists will arrive between 15 and 30 minutes prior to the scheduled program start time.
-In case of emergency, which results in you Naturalist not arriving on time, you will be notified via phone call.
+The Naturalist will arrive between 15 and 30 minutes prior to the scheduled program start time.
+In case of emergency, which results in your Naturalist not arriving on time, you will be notified via phone call.

 How does weather affect our ability to travel?